Impressions of the Cote Vermeille: from Leucate to Collioure

 La Cave à Féfé, 12 Rue de la Démocratie

-I stupidly forgot to take a photo while we were having a drink outside La Cave à Féfé but it's a really cool little wine bar situated across the road from Plage du Faubourg.
-Images below are pretty much your view from the outside tables.
+La Cave à Féfé is a cool little wine bar situated across the road from Plage du Faubourg.
+Images below capture your view from the outside tables.
 They have a huge number of wines by the glass but also sell bottles to go.
-You can enjoy a bottle at a table for a small corkage fee.
+You can also enjoy a bottle at a table for a small corkage fee.
 The man and woman who run the place are extremely friendly and chatty.
-We only had one glass here but it's somewhere I wished I'd had time to spend a few hours, taking their recommendations and trying different wines.
+We only have one glass here but we'd like to have lingered for longer, taking their recommendations and trying different wines.
 Next time for sure.

 Crêperie Bretonne, 10 Avenue Camille Pelletan

 The best place for a traditional galette in Collioure.
 You can sit in at the terrace across the road or order to take away (after 3pm).
-We opted for a takeaway option with a simple Emmental and ham filling.
-So good and the galette was just the right side of crispy, salty and buttery.
-The lady who served us was so nice, giving us glasses of water while we waited as it was so hot outside.
+We opt for a takeaway option with a simple Emmental and ham filling.
+So good and the galette is just the right side of crispy, salty and buttery.
+The lady who serves us is so nice, giving us glasses of water while we waited as it's so hot outside.

 Bonnes vacances,